munificent/craftinginterpreters/book/inheritance.md

 ^code find-method-recurse-superclass (3 before, 1 after)

 That's literally all there is to it.
-When we are looking up a method on an instance, if we don't find it on the instance's class, we walk up to the superclass if there is one and try again there (recursively).
+When we are looking up a method on an instance, if we don't find it on the instance's class, we recurse up through the superclass chain and look there.
 Give it a try:

 ```lox
 class Doughnut {